-- A simple, low-cost, and competitive kernel method for operator learning that is a good baseline for many tasks. - Preliminary theoretical guarantees for these methods.
+- A simple, low-cost, and competitive kernel method for operator learning that is a good baseline for many tasks. - Theoretical guarantees for these methods. - A general framework for doing operator learning with kernel methods.

-Paper out on arxiv Pau Batlle et al. Kernel Methods are Competitive for Operator Learning.
+Paper to appear in Journal of Computational Physics Pau Batlle et al. Kernel Methods are Competitive for Operator Learning.
 2023. arXiv: 2304.13202